drewrip/tasc/README.md

-# OpenTA

-Compiler and Player for Interactive Stories
+# tasc - Compiler and Player for Interactive Stories

 ### Compiler